Kota-Karthik/twinTrim/README.md

 - **Automatic or Manual Removal**: Choose to handle duplicates automatically using the `--all` flag or manually select which files to delete.
 - **Customizable Filters**: Set filters for minimum and maximum file sizes, file types, and specific filenames to exclude from the scan.
 - **Multi-Threaded Processing**: Utilizes multi-threading to quickly scan and process large numbers of files concurrently.
-- **Deadlock Prevention**: Implements locks to prevent deadlocks during multi-threaded operations, ensuring
+- **Deadlock Prevention**: Implements locks to prevent deadlocks during multi-threaded operations, ensuring smooth and safe execution.
-- **Dry Run**: Use the --dry-run option to simulate the process without making any changes, allowing you to review what will happen before executing. smooth and safe execution.
 - **User-Friendly Interface**: Offers clear prompts and feedback via the command line, making the process straightforward and interactive.
+- **Dry Run**: Use the --dry-run option to simulate the process without making any changes, allowing you to review what will happen before executing.

 ## How It Works

 ### Core Components

 1. **File Metadata Management**:
     - Uses `AllFileMetadata` and `FileMetadata` classes to manage file information, such as modification time and file paths.
     - Maintains metadata in two dictionaries (`store` and `normalStore`) for handling different levels of duplicate management.

 2. **File Hashing**:
     - Generates a unique hash for each file using MD5 to identify duplicates by content.

 3. **File Filtering**:
     - The `FileFilter` class provides functionality to filter files based on size, type, and exclusions.

 4. **Duplicate Handling**:
     - Duplicate files are identified by comparing their hashes.
     - Based on file modification time, the latest file is retained, and older duplicates are removed.

-5. **Dry Run Mode**:

-The --dry-run flag allows you to simulate the duplicate removal process without making any actual changes, giving you an opportunity to review potential actions before committing to them.

 5. **Deadlock Prevention**:
     - Uses locks within multi-threaded processes to ensure that resources are accessed safely, preventing deadlocks that could otherwise halt execution.

+6. **Dry Run Mode**:
+    - The --dry-run flag allows you to simulate the duplicate removal process without making any actual changes, giving you an opportunity to review potential actions before committing to them.

 ### Key Functions